What Is Two-Factor Authentication (2FA)?

 About 2 min read

 Two-factor authentication (2FA) is a security method that prevents unauthorized access to an account by combining password authentication with another, different authentication factor.
 Even if a password is leaked, no one can log in without the second authentication factor, which greatly improves account security.
-According to a 2024 study by Microsoft, accounts with two-factor authentication enabled can block more than 99.9% of unauthorized access attempts.
+In a 2019 article, Microsoft stated that multi-factor authentication can block over 99.9% of account compromise attacks.
+An empirical study published by the company's researchers in 2023 reported that the reduction in compromise risk was 99.22% across the population studied, and 98.56% in cases where credentials had already been leaked.

 Historical Background